JayVoigt/JavaMonopoly/documentation/pp3.md

 #### Animations and extra features

-Additionally, some spaces support animated assets that, when the mouse enters the space area, will replace the standard button appearance until the mouse exits.
+Some spaces support animated assets that, when the mouse enters the space area, will replace the standard button appearance until the mouse exits.
 These spaces include:
 - Electric Company
 - Water Works
 - Free Parking